 - Signatures of both anglers and the captain.

-J. Both angler score sheets and the boat score sheet must be turned in to a representative of the Scoring Committee as a set of one document.
-Once the score sheets are turned in, there will be no subsequent alterations.
+J. The angler/boat score sheet must be turned in to a representative of the scoring committee upon return to the dock.
 Promptness in turning in this document is greatly appreciated by the Committee.